kreativekorp/rainbowdash/trunk/ReadMe.txt

     -r    Outputs the four values as a series of RainbowDashboard commands that set the clock on the Rainbowduino.

+    -f    Outputs the current values of all 64 individual clock fields.

   You can set the clock on the Rainbowduino by simply redirecting the output of rtime -r to the Rainbowduino's serial port using aecho or rainbowd.
 The 'r' in rtime stands for 'Rainbowduino.'